Linuxfabrik/lfops/roles/openvpn_server/README.md

 ### Mandatory

+* Create a certificate for the OpenVPN server and save it on the ansible control node as `{{ inventory_dir }}/host_vars/{{ inventory_hostname }}/files/etc/openvpn/server/server.p12`.
+* Generate a certificate revocation list and save it on the ansible control node as `{{ inventory_dir }}/host_vars/{{ inventory_hostname }}/files/etc/openvpn/server/crl.pem`.
 * On RHEL-compatible systems, enable the EPEL repository.
 This can be done using the [linuxfabrik.lfops.repo_epel](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_epel) role.
-* Create a certificate for the OpenVPN server and save it on the ansible control node as `{{ inventory_dir }}/host_vars/{{ inventory_hostname }}/files/etc/openvpn/server/server.p12`.
-* Generate a certificate revocation list and save it on the ansible control node as `{{ inventory_dir }}/host_vars/{{ inventory_hostname }}/files/etc/openvpn/server/crl.pem`.
+* On RHEL-compatible systems, install the `policycoreutils-python-utils` package.

 ### Optional